thomasburgess/thomasburgess.github.io/_posts/2021-06-20-repdigits.md

 ```
 {% enddetails %}

-I made a reply with the case for $n=9$, which led to this response:
+I replied to the post with the case for $n=9$, which led to this response:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Our Strange Universe.
 Mathematics.
 Punching Through the Brick Walls of Reality.<br><br>666666666 and Friends.
 (Thanks <a href="https://twitter.com/ThomasTBurgess1?ref_src=twsrc%5Etfw">@ThomasTBurgess1</a>) <a href="https://t.co/nLExc1GFlK">pic.twitter.com/nLExc1GFlK</a></p>&mdash; Cliff Pickover (@pickover) <a href="https://twitter.com/pickover/status/1405990264381050886?ref_src=twsrc%5Etfw">June 18, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 On a tangent, a typo in my first reply pointed out by [@mikekohnstamm](https://twitter.com/mikekohnstamm) added the "missing" 8 to $Q=12345679$.
-User [@Kapil_kant](https://twitter.com/Kapil_kant1) pointed out that the 8 is there if the fraction is:
+Furthermore, [@Kapil_kant](https://twitter.com/Kapil_kant1) pointed out that the 8 is there if the fraction is:
 \\[
   \frac{1111111101}{1+1+1+1+1+1+1+1+0+1}=123456789\,.
 \\]